Skip to content

 Research Interests

-⭐ CHOICE Outstanding Academic Title
+⭐ WINNER, CHOICE Outstanding Academic Title

 Western analysts have long denigrated Islamic states as antagonistic, even antithetical, to the rule of law.
 Mark Fathi Massoud tells a different story: for nearly 150 years, the Somali people have embraced shari’a, commonly translated as Islamic law, in the struggle for national identity and human rights.
 Massoud upends the conventional account of secular legal progress and demonstrates instead how faith in a higher power guides people toward the rule of law.